hakeem0114/CUF/README.md

 An ontario university filter/eligibility parser for Canadian students.

 - Gets information on your top university
-- Lets the algorithm pick your best match
+- Lets the mathing algorithm pick your best match
 - Look for information on all available universities